-I would say that so long as the firm is a member of the SEC, you should feel comfortable that there's regulatory oversight, and if they're not doing the right thing then the regulators will tell them to do the right thing.
+I would say that so long as the firm is a member of either IIROC or of the MFDA, which is the Mutual Fund Dealers Association, you should feel comfortable that there's regulatory oversight, and if they're not doing the right thing then the regulators will tell them to do the right thing.

 I was giving you a nice opportunity to slag your competitors and you whiffed.

 I’m sorry to disappoint you, Andrew.
-But the way we see it, there is no other investing business like ours in the US, or the world, that has grown the way we have, has raised the kind of capital we have, or has the kind of team that we do.
+But the way we see it, there is no other investing business like ours in Canada that has grown the way we have, has raised the kind of capital we have, or has the kind of team that we do.

 Wow, Dave.
 I’m not used to such bold pronouncements from you.
 You’re normally so mild-mannered.